In addition to being celebrated as a

 is the 25th of March...and it's the Annunciation.
 It happens to be my name-day.

 I don't know how my abbess ever decided on that, but she did.
-It's a very special, special name-day for me,
+It's a very special, special name-day for

-example, with Isadore it would be the Feast of St. Isadore.
+For example, with Isadore it would be the Feast of St. Isadore.
 With mine being Angelica it was supposed to

 be the feast of the Holy Angels which is in October....But anyway, all she said